fadams/lambda-runtime-api-daemon/README.md

 The AWS _Lambda Service_ on the other hand provides the means to deploy Functions and exposes the [Invoke API](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html) in exactly the same way as the Invoke API is exposed by the Execution Environment API Endpoints, but in the case of the Lambda Service when different FunctionNames are passed to the Invoke URI it causes the request to be routed to an Execution Environment instance appropriate to each invoked Function.

-For the Lambda Runtime API Daemon the (optional - and not yet fully implemented) Lambda Server performs a somewhat similar role to the Lambda Service Invoke API where it acts as an [Invoke API](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html) endpoint and routes requests to each invoked Function.
+For the Lambda Runtime API Daemon the optional Lambda Server performs a somewhat similar role to the Lambda Service Invoke API, where it acts as an [Invoke API](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html) endpoint and routes requests to each invoked Function.

-The reason the Lambda Server is optional is because if AMQP-RPC is used as the Invocation API then the routing is performed entirely by the AMQP broker (e.g. RabbitMQ) as FunctionNames correspond to AMQP queues and AMQP request messages simply specify the FunctionName as the AMQP Routing Key when publishing the message to the default direct exchange, which in turn will deliver the message to the appropriate queue.
-For the case of the HTTP [Invoke API](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html), the Lambda Server component simply acts as an HTTP to AMQP proxy and will extract the FunctionName from the HTTP request URI and publish the request as an AMQP message using the extracted FunctionName as the Routing Key.
+The reason the Lambda Server is optional is because if AMQP-RPC is used as the Invocation API transport then the routing is performed entirely by the AMQP broker (e.g. RabbitMQ).
+With AMQP-RPC invocations the FunctionNames correspond to AMQP queues and the AMQP request messages simply specify the FunctionName as the AMQP Routing Key when publishing the message to the default direct exchange, which in turn will deliver the message to the appropriate queue.
+For the case of the HTTP [Invoke API](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html) the Lambda Server component simply behaves as an HTTP to AMQP proxy and will extract the FunctionName from the HTTP request URI and publish the request as an AMQP message using the extracted FunctionName as the Routing Key.

 Using a messaging service like AMQP as a "Function router" offers a number of advantages, including being relatively "transparent" as it requires no registration mechanism.
 When a Function is deployed it declares a queue with the broker if one doesn't already exist and multiple instances can share a queue for simple load balancing.
 Using a messaging service also provides a degree of elastic request buffering and provides the queueing needed by [asynchronous Lambda invocations](https://docs.aws.amazon.com/lambda/latest/dg/invocation-async.html).